ramortegui/phoenix_trivia/README.md

 ## TODO

-"test everything!!!, improve UI, Refactor, etc.etc.
+"test everything!!!, improve UI, Refactor code, etc.etc.
 The main goal was to use live view, and it has been accomplished"

 ## About the game